-Based on a consideration of all of the facts and circumstances considered in this case, it is too soon to make safe predictions that Applicant will be able to undertake documented good-faith efforts to mitigate the Government's financial concerns within the foreseeable future.
-More time is needed for him to establish the requisite levels of stability with his finances to establish his overall eligibility for holding a security clearance.
+Based on a consideration of all of the facts and circumstances considered in this case, conclusions are warranted that Applicant has not provided sufficient evidence of good-faith efforts to resolve his debts and tax-filing lapses to mitigate the Government's financial concerns.
+More time and effort are needed for him to establish the requisite levels of stability with his finances to establish his overall eligibility for holding a security clearance.